DavidWalshe93/The_Phoenix_Project/README.md

 ## Brief

 - Create, Update, Delete and List web service endpoints for a User object.
-- User object should contain a name, email address, password and the date of theirlast login.
+- User object should contain a name, email address, password and the date of their last login.
 - Provide a login endpoint that validates the email address and password provided by the user matches the one stored in the database